Dreams vs. success stories – the sky’s the limit when you leave university!

 We’ve spoken to high-achievers in a range of fields to discuss their childhood dream jobs.
 We asked them what degrees they studied and how they’ve put a success stamp on their industry, so you can feel at ease if things don’t exactly go to plan after uni.

-Keep reading for some solid advice so you’re not left quaking in your boots at the thought of temporarily ending up in the wrong job.
+Keep reading for some insight so you’re not left quaking in your boots at the thought of temporarily ending up in the wrong job.

 You might find that you have more than one passion